Progruzovik/County-Engine/README.md

 # County Engine
-Light 2D game engine based on SFML.
+Prototype of 2D game engine based on SFML.

 It provides:
 * Main game loop